 6. InMotion Hosting – $3.49/mo

-Usually they are more expensive but they do have some promos running at the moment so we can include them in this cheap web hosts list.
+Usually, they are more expensive, but they do have some promos running at the moment so we can include them in this cheap web hosting list.

 - Speed is great at around 550 ms

 As for the downsides:

 - For the lowest web hosting plan, you can only host two websites